3rd Techniques and Applications for Mobile Communications & Commerce (TAMoCo'14)

 Mobile Commerce (M-Commerce) comprises applications and services that are accessible from Internet-enabled mobile devices.
 It involves new technologies, services, and business models.
 Whilst it is different from traditional e-Commerce it can also be considered as an extension of it since, among other reasons, it makes e-Commerce available, in a modern way, to new application areas and to a new set of customers.

-The goal of TAMOCO is to bring together researchers and practitioners that work in different aspects of mobile services in the context of business and industrial applications.
+The goal of TAMoCo is to bring together researchers and practitioners that work in different aspects of mobile communications and services in the context of business and industrial applications.
 This includes the incorporation of web services and cloud-based services, autonomic mobile computing, and the integration and interplay with urban systems, industrial settings, medical environments and other contexts.
-Also, application areas such as mobile learning, human centred design, ubiquitous computing and extended enterprise are covered.
-Finally, security is perhaps the most important factor for the success of mobile commerce and mobile applications.
+Research contributions in application areas such as mobile learning, human centered design, support of disabled people, ubiquitous computing and extended enterprise are also welcome in TAMoco’14.
+Finally, security is perhaps the most important factor for the success of mobile communications, commerce and mobile applications.

 - Tools, technologies, platforms and infrastructure for mobile networks and applications